 How did Daniel adapt to these changes in his life?
 Let us examine these changes:

-- ★ A new government different from that of his homeland.
-Israel
+- ★ A new government different from that of his homeland, Israel;

-- A new country, Babylon
+- A new country, Babylon;

-- A new mentality
+- A new mentality;

-- ★ New colleagues
+- New colleagues;

-- A new language
+- A new language;

-- A new identity.
+- And even a new identity.

 For you, dear child, it may be: